skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 figured this out.
 The mountain blew its top a week ago, and nobody could have missed that.
 If it weren't for the two-headed invasion of the city this event would be the talk of the town.
-They do not tell her where the Archives are, or where the Orb is buried.
+They do not tell her where the Magus Archives are, or where the Orb of Mordan is buried.

 She explains that her mines collapsed and an avalanche covered many of the old ways in.
 The mountain is sealed now, and nobody will dare to set foot on it.

-She offers them a new task: To go to the dwarves and offer them a truce.
+She offers them a new task: Go to the dwarves and offer them a truce.
 She is prepared to offer them control of the mountain in exchange for their aid in repelling Mordan.
 The mountain, being pissed off and erupting, is not the prize it was just a few weeks before.
 But the dwarves came to claim it, and it's all she has to bargain with.

 They reveal to the Queen the dwarven food shortage.
 This might be an even better bargaining chip than the mountain.
 She could probably